jaikishantulswani/ip2host.py/README.md

 <h2>How to use:</h2>

+Provide list of ip file as an argument.

+<h3>Run</h3>

+python ip2host.py ip.txt

-Create a file with name "ip.txt" and put it in same folder with this script. ip.txt should have list of ip, one per line.
+Should have list of ip, one per line.

 eg: